CliffSea/Discord-Advertiser/README.md

-I'm not Responsible of any bad use of this code :p
+I'm not responsible for any bad use of this code.